Medical Treatment Visa

-Medical Treatment visas allows the holders to enter and remain in Australia for a period shorter than 1 year for the purposes relating to medical treatment.
-There are largely 5 circumstances under which applicants may satisfy the eligibility criteria, and the circumstances are satisfied when your intention for the travel is to
+Subclass 602 medical treatment visa allows the holder to travel to and stay in Australia for a period up to 1 year for the purposes of undergoing medical treatment.
+There are largely 5 circumstances under which applicants may satisfy the eligibility criteria for visa subclass 602.
+These circumstances are satisfied when your intention for the travel is to

 - Donate an organ;

-- Accompany someone who is coming to Australia to undertake medical treatment, receive a consultation or to donate an organ;
+- Accompany someone who is coming to Australia to undertake medical treatment, attend a consultation or donate an organ;

-- If you are a citizen of Papua New Guinea and subject to the arrangements between the Western Province of Papua New Guinea and the Queensland Government;
+- If you are a citizen of Papua New Guinea and are subject to arrangements between the Western Province of Papua New Guinea and the Queensland Government;

-- If you are over 50 and have been refused a permanent visa because of poor health and being medically unfit to travel out of Australia.
+- If you are over 50 and have been refused a permanent visa because of poor health and being medically unfit to travel out of, or otherwise leave Australia.

-These visas are not issued with work rights, but work rights may rarely be granted if you could demonstrate with evidence that you are suffering from financial hardship due to factors which came into effect after your arrival into Australia.
+Subclass 602 visas are generally not issued with work rights.
+In limited circumstances, work rights may rarely be granted if you are able to demonstrate with evidence that you are suffering from financial hardship due to factors which came into effect after your arrival into Australia.
+It is not possible to argue financial hardship on the grounds of factors which existed before you arrived in Australia on a medical treatment visa.

-- Additional applicant charge for an applicant who is at least 18: $155
+- Additional visa applicant charge for an applicant who is at least 18: $155

 - Additional applicant charge for an applicant who is less than 18: $80